 How to Control Your Cloud Deployment [Webinar Recap]

-To kick off our discussion of cloud deployment strategies, here’s a refresher on the definitions of different entities in the cloud space.
+To kick off our discussion of cloud deployment strategies, here’s a refresher on the definitions of different entities in the cloud computing space.

 Traditional IT includes on-prem data centers.